top of page

 United States

-E.g. Aretha Franklin, Otis Redding, The Supremes, The Jackson 5.
+E.g. Aretha Franklin, Sam & Dave, Otis Redding; Motown: The Supremes, The Jackson 5.

-E.g. The Mama's and The Papa's, The Byrds.
+E.g. Bob Dylan, The Mamas and The Papas, The Byrds.

 E.g. The Velvet Underground.